team-simplay/SimPlay/docs/source/quickstart.rst

 --------------------

 Follow the instructions under :doc:`usage` to install the simplay extension for jupyter.
-Once you've done that, you can start a new notebook and import the ``simplay`` module:
+Once the installation is complete, start a new notebook and import the ``simplay`` module:

 .. code-block:: python